hgiang/IA-RemoteStorage/README.md

 This tool is developed using The Java Pairing-Based Cryptography Library [JPBC](http://gas.dia.unisa.it/projects/jpbc/#.U3vExPldV8E).
 All required JPBC jars are already included in the project folder.
 You can directly use [Maven](http://maven.apache.org/) to setup this tool.

-Note: Codes of this tool are not optimized and some unknown bugs may exist, please feel free to contact me (jxyuan@ualr.edu) if you have any questions and suggestions.
+Note: This tool may have some unknown bugs, please feel free to contact me (jxyuan@ualr.edu) if you have any questions and suggestions.